Anzac Frigate Systems Upgrade

-Total project budget of $446 million is approved; this includes project management costs, contingency, introduction into service and capitalisation costs.
+Total project budget of $446 million was approved; this included project management costs, contingency, introduction into service and capitalisation costs, but excluded foreign exchange variations.
 The project is being funded by the New Zealand Defence Force’s (NZDF's) baseline as part of the Defence Capability Plan.

 Tender process: An international open tender process in March-May 2013, followed by due diligence, a contract definition phase and best and final offer (BAFO) process.

 Contract change: A major contract change was awarded on 12 December 2017 for the installation phase.